-Investor profile Risk-averse Fund currency EUR Fund manager DWS Investment GmbH Inception date July 15, 1991 (for differing inception dates for individual unit classes, please see the unit class overview below) Initial issue price The initial issue prices for individual unit classes are provided in the unit class overview below.
-Performance benchmark - Reference portfolio (risk benchmark) (absolute VaR) Leverage Maximum of twice the Fund's assets.
-Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
+Investor profile Risk-averse Fund currency EUR Fund manager DWS Investment GmbH Inception date of the Fund June 14, 1988 (Differing inception dates for individual unit classes are provided in the unit class overview) Initial issue price DEM 100 (including initial sales charge) The initial issue prices for individual unit classes are provided in the unit class overview.
+Performance benchmark 1M EURIBOR, administered by the European Money Markets Institute Reference portfolio (risk benchmark) (Absolute VaR) Leverage Maximum of the amount of the Fund's assets Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
 A bank business day is a day on which the banks are open and payments are processed.
 Order acceptance All orders are submitted on the basis of an unknown net asset value per unit.
-Orders received by the Management Company or the paying agent at or before 1:30 PM Luxembourg local time on a valuation date are processed on the basis of the net asset value per unit on that valuation date.
-Orders received after 1:30 PM Luxembourg local time are processed on the basis of the net asset value per unit on the next valuation date.
-Value date In the case of a purchase, the equivalent value is charged two bank business days after issue of the units.
-The equivalent value is credited two bank business days after redemption of the units.
-Maturity date No fixed maturity lssue of fractional units Up to three decimal places Publication of the filing of the Management Regulations in the RESA May 23, 2025 Entry into force of the Management Regulations April 25, 2025
+Orders received by the Man- agement Company or the paying agent at or before 1:30 PM Luxembourg local time on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received after 1:30 PM Luxembourg local time are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+Value date In the case of a purchase, the equivalent value is charged within two bank business days after issue of the units.
+The equivalent value is credited within two bank business days after redemption of the units.
+Maturity date No fixed maturity Publication of the filing of the Management Regulations in the RESA June 18, 2025 Entry into force of the Management Regulations May 21, 2025

-Overview of the unit classe s Unit class currency LC, LD, FC, FD, IC, TFC, TFD EUR Initial issue price LC LD FC, IC FD TFC, TFD DEM 100 (incl. initial sales charge) EUR 83.79 plus initial sales charge EUR 84.20 plus initial sales charge EUR 84.43 plus initial sales charge EUR 100 plus initial sales charge Minimum investment LC, LD, TFC, TFD FC, FD IC None EUR 2,000,000 EUR 10,000,000 Initial sales charge (payable by the unitholder) LC, LD FC, FD, IC, TFC, TFD Up to 1% 0% Redemption fee (payable by the unitholder) LC, LD FC, FD, IC, TFC, TFD Up to 2.5%, currently 0% 0% All-in fee p.a. (payable by the Fund) LC, LD FC, FD, TFC, TFD IC Up to 0.6% Up to 0.3% Up to 0.2% Taxe d'abonnement (payable by the Fund) LC, LD, FC, FD, TFC, TFD IC 0.05% p.a.
-0.01% p.a.
-Inception date LC LD FC, IC FD TFC, TFD July 15, 1991 December 1, 2014 December 23, 2016 August 10, 2017 January 2, 2018
+Overview of the unit classes Unit class currency LC, TFC Euro Initial issue price LC, TFC DEM 100 (incl. initial sales charge) Minimum investment LC, TFC None Distribution policy LC, TFC Reinvestment Initial sales charge (payable by the investor) LC TFC Up to 1% 0% Redemption fee (payable by the investor) LC TFC Up to 2.5%, currently 0% 0% All-in fee (payable by the Fund) LC TFC Up to 0.2% p.a.
+Up to 0.15% p.a.
+Taxe d'abonnement (payable by the Fund) LC, TFC 0.01% p.a.
+Inception date LC TFC July 14, 1988 May 7, 2018

-\ The Fund may also be charged with the expenses mentioned in the general section of the Sales Prospectus.
+The Management Company reserves the right to deviate from the minimum investment at its own discretion.
+The Fund may also be charged with the expenses mentioned in the general section of the Sales Prospectus.